adrybakov/adrybakov.github.io/_posts/2023-10-08-russia-ukraine-war.md

 will be always a threat of another war, of more suffering both to the people inside Russia and to its neighbors.

-Victory for Ukraine.
+Justice for Ukraine.
 Freedom for Russia.

 ### In Russian: